 - Physical Education

-- Provide participation opportunities for women and men that are substantially proportional to their respective rates of enrollment of full-time students.
+- Provide participation opportunities for male and female students that are substantially proportional to their rates of enrollment of full-time students

-- Demonstrate a history and continuing practice of program expansion for the underrepresented sex.
+- Show a history and practice of program expansion for the underrepresented sex

 Athletic Equity in Education

-Although Title IX applies to every aspect of education, a lot of publicity centers on athletic programs because Title IX has been influential in creating more opportunities for women and girls in both competitive athletics and informal recreation.
+Title IX has been influential in creating more opportunities for women in sports.
+This is true for competitive athletics and informal recreation.

 There are three components of Title IX applicable to athletics.
-They are:
+The first two are:

-- Participation: Title IX mandates that women and men have equal opportunities to participate in sports, but does not require identical sports programs for women and men.
+- Participation: Women and men must have equal opportunities to take part in sports.
+Identical sports programs for women and men aren't required.

-- Scholarships: Title IX mandates that female and male student-athletes receive athletic scholarship dollars proportional to their participation; and
+- Scholarships: Female and male student-athletes get athletic scholarship dollars proportional to participation.

 Gender Discrimination in Education: Sexual Harassment

 Under Title IX, gender discrimination can include sexual harassment.
-The U.S. Supreme Court ruled that an institution may be held legally responsible when the institution has notice and ignores the harassment and may have to pay monetary damages to the victim if the victim can show that the institution acted with "deliberate indifference to known acts of harassments in its programs or activities."
-The harassment can occur at school or off-campus.
-The harasser can be a teacher, other school employee, or another student.
+The U.S. Supreme Court ruled that an institution may be held legally responsible for sexual harassment.
+This happens when the institution has noticed but ignores sexual harassment.
+The institution may have to pay monetary damages to the victim.
+This also happens if the institution acts with "deliberate indifference to known acts of harassment in its programs or activities."
+The harassment can happen at school or off-campus.
+The harasser can be a teacher, school employee, or another student.

 Sexual Assault and Rape in Education

-- Designate a Title IX Coordinator who has the power to adjudicate Title IX assault claim
+- Name a Title IX coordinator who has the power to adjudicate Title IX assault claims

-- Train the coordinator, staff, and students about relevant topics such as consent, healthy relationships, counseling, medical help, and other services
+- Train the coordinator, staff, and students about relevant topics.
+These topics include consent, healthy relationships, counseling, medical help, and other services.

-- Implement complaint procedures- Schools must inform their population about how to and where to file complaints, and this information must be accessible and the same for everyone.
+- Implement complaint procedures.
+Schools must inform their population about how and where to file complaints.
+They must make that information accessible and the same for everyone.

 Consult an Attorney about your Gender Discrimination Claim